OUR BOARD

 Dara Sicherman Salett

 Dara Sicherman Salett is a Brooklyn-based gun violence prevention activist.
-For 15 years, Dara worked in various NYC museums and art history departments at area colleges and universities in an effort to make art more accessible.
-In December 2012, after the Sandy Hook Elementary School shooting, Dara helped launch Moms Demand Action for Gun Sense in America, the grassroots force of Everytown for Gun Safety.
-After working on chapter development for several years, Dara organically began to merge her passion for GVP work with her background in education to help design a training program to provide Everytown volunteers and survivors with organizing skills to work more effectively and efficiently through a trauma-informed lens.
-Dara worked with the Be SMART for Kids program helping to launch trainings in Spanish and monthly calls that host hundreds of participants as well.
+After the Sandy Hook Elementary School shooting, she helped launch Moms Demand Action for Gun Sense in America, the grassroots force of Everytown for Gun Safety.
+After working on chapter development for several years, Dara organically began to merge her passion for GVP work with her priorbackground in education to help design a training program to provide Everytown volunteers and survivors with organizing skills to work more effectively and efficiently through a trauma-informed lens.
+Dara worked with the Be SMART safe storage program and currently serves as the NY Development Manager for Guitars Over Guns.
 Dara is thrilled to have an opportunity to bring her experience in the GVP movement and interest in learning development to support educators on the frontline at Teachers Unify.
 Teachers are leaders and our students shouldn’t have to navigate a path through this on their own.

 Dr. Sonali Rajan

-Dr. Sonali Rajan is an Associate Professor in the Department of Health Studies & Applied Educational Psychology at Teachers College, Columbia University.
+Dr. Sonali Rajan is a professor of health promotion and education in the Department of Health Studies and Applied Educational Psychology at Teachers College, Columbia University.
 She also holds a secondary faculty appointment in the Department of Epidemiology at the Mailman School of Public Health.
-She is currently the Senior Associate Director for Research of the Edmund W. Gordon Institute for Urban and Minority Education.
-And she is also the Inaugural President of the Research Society for Firearm-Related Harms.
+She is Co-Director of the Columbia Center for Injury Science and Prevention and from 2022 - 2024 served as the Founding President of the Research Society for Firearm-Related Harms.
 Dr. Rajan is a school violence prevention researcher, studying gun violence, school safety, and adverse childhood experiences.
 She is co-leading research in these areas funded by the National Institutes of Health and the Centers for Disease Control and Prevention.
-Her work prioritizes the needs for schools and communities to collectively attend to the well-being of children, while keeping them safe, reducing their exposure to violence, and ensuring opportunities for them to thrive.
+And from 2024-2025 served on a National Academies committee conducting a consensus study on the impacts of active shooter drills on children, their health, and well-being.
+Dr. Rajan's work is specifically focused on how to best create healthy and safe environments where children can optimally learn, particularly in the face of the persistent firearm violence crisis in the U.S.

 Angie Pati